 Sustainable fishing methods and environmentally friendly practices are needed to save the ocean from the disastrous effects of irresponsible and unsustainable fishing practices.

-Destructive fishing methods and overfishing have destroyed large portions of marine habitat and depleted ocean species to the point of no return.
+Destructive fishing methods and overfishing have destroyed large portions of marine habitat and depleted ocean species to the point of no return, leading to shortage.

 So, how do we turn this thing around and set a better course?
 How do we, as consumers, help save the ocean and preserve marine life?